urraka/skel2d/README.md

   of a bone that is a direct child of `skeleton` happened to be ambiguous, the `skeleton` keyword can be used as the parent bone to disambiguate.
 For example, if there are two bones `bone` and `bone.bone`, the former can be referenced as `skeleton.bone` and the latter as `bone.bone`.
+  - Currently, path rendering is quite limited and filling will only work with simple covex shapes.